pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Lopes_et_al_2019.md

 ### Relative positioning

-We also found it crucial to use relative positioning in the arguments of each command.
+Lopes et al. stress that they found it crucial to use **relative** positioning in the arguments of each command.

 ```{admonition} Open question
 :class: important